Louismac/learnerjs/README.md

 ## MaxiInstruments.js

-For a number of reasons, currently, MaxiInstruments will **only work in Chrome**!
+For a number of reasons, currently, MaxiInstruments will **performs best in Chrome**!.
+It does work in Firefox, although if you are pushing limits computationally, you can get some artefacts.

 MaxiInstruments is a class of simple synths and samplers that are designed to so that their parameters can be easily controlled using the Learner.js library.